-So far the article has mainly shown how causal models and the introduction of symmetry arise from mathematical concerns, one thing leading to another.
+So far it has been mainly shown how causal models and the introduction of symmetry arise from mathematical concerns, one thing leading to another.
 But of course the importance of causal models to computer science derives from their wide range of application, and the numerous research areas in which they have potential significance.
 In the past it has been not so much the mathematical richness of causal models, but their almost physical nature, making them close to what is modelled or to be implemented, that has most influenced their use.
-But it is their underappreciated and under-explored mathematical richness that is likely to drive their new uses in the research areas below.
+But it is their under-appreciated and under-explored mathematical richness that will drive their new uses in the research areas below.

 Domain theory for causal models: The explanation and development of causal models here, in particular the introduction of symmetry, have been motivated by considering how causal models might support a form of 'domain theory' and denotational semantics, though of a revolutionary form in which causal models play the role of both types and maps (in the form of spans).
-A lot remains to be done-see [104].
+A lot remains to be done.
+Especially pressing is the need for high-level syntax for general spans and associated types (generalizing Moggi's monadic metalanguage [68], which has been very successful in a more limited scenario); presently, in exploratory work, definitions proceed by an intriguing 'event induction' on the structure of events associated with the types see [110].

-Distributed algorithms: One motivation in boosting the power of causal models has been to make distributed algorithms amenable to semantic description and reasoning techniques.
-The potential richness of event types and higher-order languages should, when developed more fully, be helpful in the design and analysis of distributed algorithms.
-For a number of years now the techniques of distributed algorithms have been relevant in chip design, recognized in the use of Petri nets there [54], and become increasingly so as chip design is forced to count the cost of communication [65].
-Significant advances have been made in the more limited regime of security protocols, but there are gaps in the treatment and exploitation of symmetry, and in relations with true cryptography, which calls for probability.
-Two other specialized areas which rely on causal models, and probabilistic event structures [91], are the distributed diagnosis of communication networks [9], and the very recent Bayesian analysis of event-based trust [67].
+Distributed algorithms: One motivation in boosting the power of causal models has been to make distributed algorithms, and the use of causal models there, amenable to semantic description and reasoning techniques.
+The area provides a valuable testing ground for the new domain theory and ideas on symmetry.
+The potential richness of event types and higher-order languages should, when developed more fully, be helpful in the design and analysis of distributed algorithms, especially where causal models or symmetry are involved.
+Lynch's book [63] provides a thorough introduction to distributed algorithms and many examples, some using symmetry, to try out.
+The techniques of distributed algorithms have become relevant in chip design, recognized in the use of Petri nets there [59], and become increasingly so as chip design is forced to count the cost of communication [70].
+Significant advances have been made in the more limited regime of security protocols [23, 43, 92] there are gaps in the treatment and exploitation of symmetry, and in relations with cryptography, which calls for probability.
+Two other specialized areas which rely on causal models, and probabilistic event structures [97], are the distributed diagnosis of communication networks [10], and the very recent Bayesian analysis of event-based trust [71].